 However, our uniqueness reflects the uniqueness of our Lord.
 Our courageous witness enhances the strength of our witness.
 The more we are willing to pay a price to follow Jesus, the more others see the reality and relevance of our faith.

-Whether you’re in a palace or a desert right now, know that God is using you today and preparing to use you tomorrow.
+No matter where you are right now, know that God is using you today and preparing to use you tomorrow.

 There’s only one of you because one of you and God is a majority.